ginabarbagallo/sleep-project/README.md

 2. Sleep Project: The code I used to obtain my results

 ## GOAL:
 This project aims to understand the characteristics of people with sleeping disorders and identify if certain characteristics make them more prone to them.
+The model created can accurately predict if a person has a sleeping disorder.

+## DATA DESCRIPTION:

 ## METHODOLOGY:

+## RESULTS